-Yes when you get five marketing companies at the same exhibition along with four website designers, six IT companies and three firms of accountants it all gets a bit repetitive and there are only so many apprenticeships you have available as well as so many hotels for all these conferences you are going to put on.
+Yes at some shows when you get five marketing companies at the same exhibition along with four website designers, six IT companies and three firms of accountants, it all gets a bit repetitive and there are only so many apprenticeships you have available as well as so many hotels for all these conferences you are going to put on.
 However don't despair!
 I've picked up at least one good idea and often more from the exhibitions over the last year and you will too.
-Just pick and choose your exhibition and where you work in a niche market look at those exhibitions where the punters are most relevant.
+Just pick and choose your exhibition and where you work in a niche market, look at those exhibitions where the punters are most relevant.

 And the very best of luck to you!